 More renewables needed

-By raising the level of its energy efficiency ambitions, India could save $190 billion per year in energy imports by 2040 and avoid electricity generation of 875 terawatt hours per year, almost half of India’s current annual power generation, IEA reported.
+By raising the level of its energy efficiency ambitions, India could save US$190 billion per year in energy imports by 2040 and avoid electricity generation of 875 terawatt hours per year, almost half of India’s current annual power generation, IEA reported.

 IEA analysis shows in 2018, India’s investment in solar PV was greater than in all fossil fuel sources of electricity generation together.
 Large-scale auctions contributed to swift renewable energy development at rapidly decreasing prices.
 By December 2019, India deployed a total of 84 gigawatts of grid-connected renewable electricity capacity.
 By comparison, India’s total generating capacity reached 366 GW in 2019.